dassujan/STANDARD-FOUR/St. Xavier's School/UNIT:COMPUTER&SST&MSc.md

 **Remember:**
 Taking care of public and private property means you are not only respecting the place where you live but also helping everyone around you enjoy safe, well-maintained spaces.

+## Section 7: Elections and Voting

+- Elections are a process where citizens choose their leaders.
+- Every citizen aged 18 years and above has the right and responsibility to vote.
+- Voting is important because it helps choose leaders who work for the welfare of the country.

 # Social Studies: A Good Citizen (unit) Practice Questions

 ## Section 1: Civics and Its Importance